This post may contain affiliate links. Please see our disclosure policy.

 - Pour into the pie crust and bake in a preheated 425-degree oven for 10 minutes.

-- Cover the edges of the crust with tinfoil so it doesn’t burn, then turn the oven to 350 degrees and bake for another 25-30 minutes.
+- Turn the oven to 350 degrees and bake for another 40 – 45 minutes.

 - The center of the pie will be just slightly jiggly when it’s done.